Afghans face hunger crisis, adding to Taliban's challenges - KESQ

 Associated Press

-KABUL, Afghanistan (AP) — Food in Afghanistan could run out this month, a senior U.N. official warned Wednesday, threatening to add a hunger crisis to the challenges facing the country’s new Taliban rulers as they endeavor to restore stability after decades of war.
+KABUL, Afghanistan (AP) — The U.N.’s stockpiles of food in Afghanistan could run out this month, a senior official warned Wednesday, threatening to add a hunger crisis to the challenges facing the country’s new Taliban rulers as they endeavor to restore stability after decades of war.

 The Taliban, who seized control of the country ahead of the withdrawal of American forces this week, now must govern a nation that relies heavily on international aid and is in the midst of a worsening economic crisis.
 In addition to the concerns about food supplies, civil servants haven’t been paid in months and the local currency is losing value.
 Most of Afghanistan’s foreign reserves are held abroad and currently frozen.